 - The ethical responsibilities of the nursing profession and practices within the Nurse Practice Act

-- Using effective therapeutic and interpersonal communication skills
+- Using effective therapeutic and interpersonal communication skills in their practice of nursing

-- Holistically evaluating client/patient needs through the collection, analysis and synthesis of data
+- Holistically evaluating client/patient needs through the collection, analysis and synthesis of data for the provision of patient care

-- Generating safe and effective clinical judgments using critical thinking skills
+- Generating safe and effective clinical judgments using critical thinking skills when providing care to individuals, families, and groups of patients with complex health needs in a variety of settings

 GRADUATES MAY PURSUE A NURSING CAREER AT: